Beth Hemminger is the first-ever head coach of the Ohio Northern women's lacrosse program.

 She was a 2004 graduate of Wooster, earning four varsity letters in soccer and lacrosse.

-In lacrosse, she was a three-time All-American and was named the 2003 North Coach Athletic Conference Player of the Year in 2003.
+In lacrosse, she was a three-time All-American and was named the 2003 North Coach Athletic Conference Player of the Year.

 She re-wrote the record books at Wooster, scoring 300 points career points and a school record 85 in her senior year.